 Patients were able to access care and treatment from the practice within an acceptable timescale for their needs.
-The practice was also part of a local HUB, which provided GP and nurse appointments out of hours and on weekends.

 - Patients had timely access to initial assessment, test results, diagnosis and treatment. - Waiting times, delays and cancellations were minimal and managed appropriately. - Patients with the most urgent needs had their care and treatment prioritised. - The appointment system was easy to use.